 While this category can be more susceptible to a rise and fall with the trends in style and colour (anyone still have a ‘golden oak’ kitchen?), finding a classic style, and using simple tile and countertops, traditional cabinetry can offer a beautiful backdrop for impromptu trendy swaps in the areas that are cheaper and easier to change regularly (think funky, modern throw pillows on a beautifully classic couch).
 Updating paint, light fixtures or faucets are an attainable DIY for most people, but you want to choose a cabinet style you’ll love for a long time.
 Traditional cabinets bring deep character and detail that many of the other styles shy away from.

 While some might consider Shaker to be a “traditional” style, this powerhouse needs its own category.
 Shaker is one of the most popular cabinet styles, and for good reason.
-With its simple design and straight lines, Shaker cabinets have a chameleon-like quality that lend themselves to a variety of different looks.
+With their simple design and straight lines, Shaker cabinets have a chameleon-like quality that lends themselves to a variety of different looks.
 Matched with concrete countertops and glass accents, you could create a very modern and even industrial look, but pair it with a white porcelain farmhouse sink and some shiplap and it blends seamlessly to a distinctly country feel.

-Though they are often showcased in painted finishes, Shaker cabinets also highlight the beauty of stained wood, and are the perfect backdrop for bold accents like tile and unique natural stone countertops.
+Though they are often showcased in painted finishes, Shaker cabinets also highlight the beauty of stained wood and are the perfect backdrop for bold accents like tile and unique natural stone countertops.
 These simple cabinets defy time.
-While trends come and go, shaker holds the line and never seems to go out of style.
+While trends come and go, the shaker holds the line and never seems to go out of style.

 Because they tend to be so popular, If you’re looking for a truly unique kitchen, this might not be the right choice for you, though there are variations on the traditional Shaker style that are worth checking out.